Classification of Printers: Based on Use and Features

 Daisy Wheel Printers

-Daisy wheel printers print by striking characters on a rotating wheel onto paper.
-They create neat text but are very slow.
+These use a wheel with characters that strike ink onto paper, like a typewriter.
+They print slowly and only text.
 These were common in older offices before the arrival of faster printers.
 Now these printers are outdated.

 Line Printers